JakeLmp/SpeechAdaptation/README.md

 Written with [MNE-Python](https://mne.tools/stable/index.html "https://mne.tools/stable/index.html") and [scikit-learn](https://scikit-learn.org/stable/index.html "https://scikit-learn.org/stable/index.html").
 Mainly intended for use with EEG data, could relatively easily be adapted to other data.

+**NOTE**: at the time of writing (December 2023), packages have not been updated to account for the release of Python 3.12.
+All development and testing was done in Python 3.11.7 and the accompanying versions of third-party packages such as MNE.

 ## MVPA data format requirements

 See MNE import documentation for BrainVision files